nekacurry/LetsAid/readme.md

 Temporary logo is from https://logomaker.com

 I started with a base layout of each page, adding in styles for each one.

-Each section of a page was coded on part at a time starting from the top.
+Each section of a page was coded one part at a time starting from the top.

 Almost every section of the site has at least one image and one section of text.

 Each were styled using flexbox model sans Prepare/Aid pages which used grid display